AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_gateway.md

 * `transit_gw` - (Optional) Specify the Aviatrix transit gateways to attach this spoke gateway to.
 Format is a comma separated list of transit gateway names.
 For example: "transit-gw1,transit-gw2".
 * `enable_jumbo_frame` - (Optional) Enable jumbo frames for this spoke gateway.
 Default value is true.
 * `tags` - (Optional) Map of tags to assign to the gateway.
 Only available for AWS, AWSGOV and Azure gateway.
 Allowed characters vary by cloud type but always include: letters, spaces, and numbers.
 AWS and AWSGOV allow the following special characters: + - = . _ : / @.
 Azure allows the following special characters: + - = . _ : @.
 Example: {"key1" = "value1", "key2" = "value2"}.
+* `tunnel_detection_time` - (Optional) The IPsec tunnel down detection time for the Spoke Gateway in seconds.
+Must be a number in the range [20-600].
+The default value is set by the controller (60 seconds if nothing has been changed). **NOTE: The controller UI has an option to set the tunnel detection time for all gateways.
+To achieve the same functionality in Terraform, use the same TF_VAR to manage the tunnel detection time for all gateways.** Available in provider R2.19+.

 -> **NOTE:** `manage_transit_gateway_attachment` - If you are using/upgraded to Aviatrix Terraform Provider R2.17+, and an **aviatrix_spoke_gateway** resource was originally created with a provider version <R2.17, you must do 'terraform refresh' to update and apply the attribute's default value (true) into the state file.